0ldcamel/blog/_posts/2024-10-17-Beginning-of-a-Journey.md

 However, he also shared his concerns.
 - He still needs to improve his IELTS scores before the application deadlines.
-- He worried that his Diploma would be available in September while application deadlines are latest in Mar.
+- He worried that his Diploma would be available in September while application deadlines are latest in March.

 We reassured him that we are assting him in finding the right support.